1985 Nevada Wolf Pack football team

 The 1985 Nevada Wolf Pack football team represented the University of Nevada, Reno during the 1985 NCAA Division I-AA football season.
 Nevada competed as a member of the Big Sky Conference (BSC).
 The Wolf Pack were led by tenth-year head coach Chris Ault and played their home games at Mackay Stadium.

 Schedule

+NFL draft

+Cornerback Patrick Hunter was selected in the third round of the 1986 NFL draft (68th overall) by the Seattle Seahawks.